 The tiara is arranged in an Arabic calligraphy pattern that reads, “Only Allah is the Great.”
 If anyone reads Arabic and this isn’t correct, please chime in so we can get this right – I’m relying on jewelry forum sources for this translation.
 Islamic art has a strong tradition of beautiful calligraphy.
 My neighbor, who used to fly cargo planes in and out of destinations all over the Middle East, brought back a beautiful ceramic calligraphy tile that hangs over his kitchen window.

 Stylistically, this puppy is unique.
-I looked through Geoffrey Munn’s tiara book and only found one other example of a tiara with words as a central feature – and it’s a cheesy tiara for Dame Edna that says “MEGASTAR,” only one step above those horrific “Bride-to-Be” tiaras you can get at the dollar store.
+I looked through Geoffrey Munn’s tiara book (affiliate link) and only found one other example of a tiara with words as a central feature – and it’s a cheesy tiara for Dame Edna that says “MEGASTAR,” only one step above those horrific “Bride-to-Be” tiaras you can get at the dollar store.
 The internet gets a big fail here, since I can’t find a digitized image of it, but you’re probably better off because it’s a joke.
 I’m obviously giving the win to Rania in the category of “tiaras that spell things out.”

 As of this writing (2015), Rania has worn this tiara twice – on a state visit to the Netherlands in 2006 and for a Vanity Fair photo shoot in 2008.
 Getty Images doesn’t have a single shot of Rania in this tiara.
 What they do have is a bunch of crotch shots of members of a Korean girl group called Rania that come up when you search for “Queen Rania of Jordan.”
 So, thanks for that, Getty Images.

 Tell Me More about Rania